 A variety of arrangements exist.
-Responses were as follows: landlord reserves 100% hunting rights, tenant and landlord share hunting rights, tenant has 100% hunting rights, no hunting leases allowed and land is leased to the Kansas Department of Wildlife and Parks for public hunting.
+Responses were as follows: landlord reserves 100% hunting rights, tenant and landlord share hunting rights, tenant has 100% hunting rights, and land is leased to the Kansas Department of Wildlife and Parks for public hunting.

-Rachael Boyle, Ag and Natural Resources Agent Stockton Office: 785-425-6851 rboyle@ksu.edu
+Phillips Rooks District Rachael Boyle, Ag and Natural Resources Agent 785-425-6851 rboyle@ksu.edu